 The Zoo has two scarlet ibis, brothers hatched in 2001.
-These two ibis live in the aviary and can be seen in the shallows or in the trees.
+They came to the Zoo in 2004.
+These two ibis live in the Aviary and can be seen in the shallows or in the trees.
 The scarlet ibis is one of the most striking of the ibis species because of their deep pink coloration.
 They get this coloring from the rich pigments in their diet, which consists of algae and crustaceans.
-The scarlet ibis’ slender beak is an adaptation that allows it to probe for food in shallow water guided by touch sensitivity.

 Status in the Wild